sky-uk/q-go-assessment/README.md

 1. Add the ability to delete items.
 2. Be able to mark items as complete.
 And then toggle them back to incomplete.
-3. Add the ability to switch between viewing all items and only completed items.
+3. Add a filter than can be toggled to hide completed items.

 ## Finishing up